15 Jan Then & Now – Loss of Identity & the Value of Individuality

 - The homes that are delivered tend to be standard product that often differ from company to company or region to region.

-- Housebuilders are seeking to gain competitive advantage in securing land, not by designing and building homes to a higher quality and thereby selling them for higher prices, thus enabling them to pay more for the land they wish to buy.
+- Housebuilders are seeking to gain a competitive advantage in securing land, not by designing and building homes to higher quality and thereby selling them for higher prices, thus enabling them to pay more for the land they wish to buy.
 Instead, housebuilders are tending to cost engineer their homes to build them as cheaply as possible.